 The One & Only Cape Town was a beautiful hotel with huge suites and two fantastic restaurants including the world-renowned Nobu.
 This was our first time staying in a One & Only hotel, but it was one of the best hotels we have ever stayed in.
 The service was phenomenal everyone went above and beyond to make sure we had a comfortable and pleasant stay.
 The concierge was fantastic and helped us plan all of our activities, and worked with us when some of them didn’t go as planned.

-Inexpensive Hotels in Cape Town: For a less expensive option with excellent location
+Inexpensive Hotels in Cape Town: For a less expensive option with an excellent location

 If you still want to be centrally located, but don’t need a five-star resort check out the Victoria & Alfred Hotel.
 You will still be on the V&A Waterfront with beautiful views of Table Mountain, steps away from a massive shopping center for around $200 per night.